Using birth-death processes to infer tumor subpopulation structure from live-cell imaging drug screening data

-In \cite{kohn2022phenotypic} we introduced a statistical framework for identifying the subpopulation structure based on drug screen measurements of the entire population, we referred to the resulting method as PhenoPop.
-Here we will briefly review the statistical framework and the resulting method.
-We define the Hill equation with parameters $(b,E,m)$ as
+In \cite{kohn2022phenotypic}, we introduced a statistical framework for identifying the subpopulation structure of a heterogeneous tumor based on drug screen measurements of the total tumor population.
+Here, we briefly review the statistical framework and the resulting HTDS deconvolution method (PhenoPop).
+First, define the Hill equation with parameters $(b,E,m)$ as

-this function will be used to model the effect of dose, $d$, on cellular growth rate.
-The Hill equation is a usual way to fit the logarithmic drug dose-response relationship \cite{di2015automated}.
-Specifically, $b$, $E$, and $m$ represent the maximum effect, the midpoint of the effect, and the rate of change at the midpoint, respectively.
-To model the negative drug effect, we usually assume that $0<b<1$ and take a logarithm of the Hill equation.
-Assuming a homogeneous population growing exponentially with initial size $C_0$ and growth rate $\alpha$ in the absence of a drug, we model the population at time $t$ under $d$ units of the drug given by
+where $b \in (0,1)$ and $E,m>0$.
+A homogeneous cell population treated continuously with drug dose $d$ is assumed to grow at exponential rate $\alpha + \log(H(d;b,E,m))$ per unit time.
+If the population has initial size $C_0$, the population size at time $t$ is given by